Grocode87/linear-regression-global-warming/README.md

 # linear-regression-global-warming
 A linear regression model made from scratch in python with numpy.
 Uses gradient descent to fit a line through the yearly average earth temperatures to see global warming.

+*This README is not 100% done, I will continue adding more documentation and content hopefully*

 ## Data
 The most important part of machine learning is the data.
 I am using monthly average global temperatures since 1850 from a kaggle dataset by Berkeley Earth.
 The dataset can be found [here](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data)